bryanlammon/supra/readme.md

 #### Internal Cross References

 Supra can also add cross-reference to other footnotes.
-This requires adding an id to the referred-to footnote, which is a unique string that begins with a `?` and is surrounded by brackets.
+This requires adding an id to the referred-to footnote, which is a unique string that begins with a `?`, is surrounded by brackets, and is the first thing in the footnote.
 The footnote can then be referred to with that id.

 Supra will not add *supra*, *infra*, or the word "note" to cross references.
 Supra can't (yet?) tell whether the cross references come before or after the id'd footnote, so it doesn't know whether *supra* or *infra* is appropriate.
-And there are many ways of phrasing internal cross references (*e.g.*, *see* *supra* note 1, *see* *supra*, text accompanying notes 1–2, *see* *infra* notes 1 & 4 and accompanying text).
+And there are many ways of phrasing internal cross references (*e.g.*, *see* *supra* note 1; *see* *supra*, text accompanying notes 1–2; *see* *infra* notes 1 & 4 and accompanying text).
 Supra doesn't know which phrasing you want.
 So you must write the rest of the internal cross-reference yourself.